 The tendons that bend the fingers pass through a series of loops, called “pulleys”, like a belt passing through loops on a pair of pants.
 If the tendon (or belt) swells, or if the pulleys (or belt loops) tighten, the tendon can get caught which limits smooth motion of the finger.

 The cause of trigger fingers is oftentimes unknown, but they are more common in people with certain medical conditions, such diabetes and rheumatoid arthritis.
 Oftentimes, it is related to a recent period of overuse, or minor injuries to the tendon, such as a pull or a stretch to the finger.
 Sometimes, the cause is simply “bad luck”.
 To read more about trigger fingers, click here.

-- Activity modification - avoid the activities that cause the clicking sensation and pain, more clicking can lead to more inflammation and swelling of the tendon.
+Activity modification - avoid the activities that cause the clicking sensation and pain.
+More clicking can lead to more inflammation and swelling of the tendon.

 Almost universally, the catching and popping sensation is immediately eliminated.
-Sometimes temporary stiffness of the finger may be present, this improves as the swelling subsides.
+Sometimes temporary stiffness of the finger may be present, which usually improves as the swelling subsides.